- Open Access

 We searched databases including PubMed, EMBASE, the Cochrane Library, and Science Citation Index from January 2000 to March 2016 to identify related articles, without language restriction, which compared ER and surgery.
 All bibliographies were indentified in the reference lists.
 The search terms were “gastric cancer or gastric neoplasia” and “endoscopic mucosal resection or endoscopic submucosal dissection”.
 Major proceedings of international meetings (such as Digestive Disease Week and Asian Pacific Digestive Week) were also hand-searched.

-The inclusion and exclusion criteria of the study
+The inclusion and exclusion criteria are shown in Table 1.

 Data extraction and quality assessment

 Data were extracted by one investigator and confirmed by the other according to a predefined data extraction form.
 Disagreements were resolved by consultation with a third investigator.
 The following data were collected: year of publication, first author, country, duration, age, sex, depth of invasion, differentiation and follow up period, the local recurrence rate, procedure-related complications, metachronous lesions, hospital stay, and 5-year overall survival.
 The Newcastle-Ottawa Scale was used to assess the quality of the included non-randomized studies (Wells et al. 2015).